 It goes without saying that your focus on playing this song is mastery of the fingerstyle.
 If you’re not yet ready for that, then your focus should be on the rhythm.
 Work on this first, and the rest should follow.
 Don’t fret about the guitar chords, as these are for school-age children.

 |Tabs||View Brown Eyed Girl Tabs Here|

 It’s easy to fall in love with the crazy intro guitar riff of this song.
-The way the strings are picked produce harmonics that sound a lot like a bandurria or a mandolin.
+The way the strings are picked produces harmonics that sound a lot like a bandurria or a mandolin.
 Another way of looking at it is having several acoustic guitars playing the same notes at precisely the same time.
 You get an earful of beautiful melodies that set you up for a vibrant first verse.

 Beginner guitarists should always focus on knocking the intro straight up.
 This is the song’s most recognizable part.
 Nailing this should make it very easy to complete the song.
 Strumming isn’t that complicated.
-The progression isn’t confusing either.
+The progression isn’t confusing, either.
 However, you may need to employ a few fingerstyles to give the song added character.